diku-dk/futhark/docs/man/futharki.rst

 ===========

 When run with no options, start an interactive futharki session.
-This will let you interactively enter expressions which are then immediately interpreted.
-You cannot enter function definitions and the like directly, but you can load Futhark source files using the ``:load`` command.
+This will let you interactively enter expressions and declarations which are then immediately interpreted.
+If the entered line can be either a declaration or an expression, it is assumed to be a declaration.

+Futhark source files can be loaded using the ``:load`` command.
+This will erase any interactively entered definitions.
 Use the ``:help`` command to see a list of commands.
 All commands are prefixed with a colon.

 When ``futharki`` is run with a Futhark program as the command line option, the program is executed by evaluating the ``main`` function, and the result printed on standard output.
 The parameters to ``main`` are read from standard input.

-Futharki will run the standard Futhark optimisation pipeline before execution, but the interpreter is still very slow.
+``futharki`` is very slow, and in practice only useful for testing, teaching, and experimenting with the language.

 OPTIONS
 =======